 The announcement came after Reuters reported on the negotiations between Logitech and Plantronics last Friday.
 The companies confirmed the talks on Sunday, but said they had now been terminated.

 Plantronics added in its statement that Logitech approached it regarding a potential acquisition, and that it engaged in discussions in line with its fiduciary duties.
 It said it would deliver on its strategy as a stand-alone company.

 "I have been and remain tremendously optimistic about the opportunity in front of us, and with our focused strategy and leadership team, I am confident that Plantronics will create significant long term value for shareholders," Plantronics Chief Executive Joe Burton said in the statement.

 Logitech and Plantronics were hoping to successfully conclude negotiations this week, but Logitech's board decided on Sunday to walk away from the potential deal, according to people familiar with the matter who requested anonymity to discuss the confidential discussions.

 Logitech's board ended negotiations over price disagreements, according to a source close to the company.
-That was despite Plantronics having opened its books to Logitech on the basis of an offer by Logitech that was well in excess of $3 billion (£2.3 billion), three of the sources added.
+That was despite Plantronics having opened its books to Logitech on the basis of an offer by Logitech that was well in excess of $3 billion, three of the sources added.

-Plantronics had a market capitalisation of about $2 billion as of the end of trading on Friday.
+Plantronics had a market capitalization of about $2 billion as of the end of trading on Friday.